Jason Becker

-Jason Eli Becker (born July 22, 1969) is an American composer and former virtuoso guitarist.
+Jason Eli Becker (born July 22, 1969) is an American composer and former guitarist.
 At the age of 16, he became part of the Shrapnel Records-produced duo Cacophony with his friend Marty Friedman, and they released two albums, Speed Metal Symphony (1987) and Go Off!
 (1988).
 Since the dissolution of Cacophony in 1989, Becker has undertaken a solo career, releasing seven albums since his 1988 debut Perpetual Burn.
 He later joined David Lee Roth's solo band and recorded one album with him, A Little Ain't Enough.

-Becker's performing career was cut short by amyotrophic lateral sclerosis (ALS), which he was diagnosed with in 1989.
+Becker's performing career was cut short by amyotrophic lateral sclerosis (ALS), which he was diagnosed with in 1990.
 By 1996, Becker had lost the ability to speak, and he now communicates with his eyes via a system developed by his father.
 He continues to compose with the aid of a computer and has since released Collection in 2008 and Triumphant Hearts in 2018, as well as various compilations.

 Biography and career

-Hometown, birthplace, school and early years
+Early years

-Becker was born and raised in Richmond, California, by his parents, Gary and Patricia (Heffley) Becker.
-He was born in Richmond Hospital on 23rd Street in 1969.
+Becker was born in Richmond Hospital on 23rd Street on July 22, 1969, and raised in Richmond, California, by his parents, Gary and Patricia (Heffley) Becker.
 His maternal grandfather was actor Wayne Heffley.
-Becker graduated from Kennedy High School where he performed Yngwie Malmsteen's "Black Star" with his band at a talent show.
-While still in high school, Becker was introduced to Marty Friedman.
-He was exposed to the guitar at an early age because both his father and his uncle were guitar players.
+He was exposed to the guitar at an early age by both his father and his uncle who were guitar players.
 He absorbed all kinds of music from around the world and melded different aspects of each style into his playing.
 He cited Bob Dylan, Eric Clapton, Jimi Hendrix and Eddie Van Halen as early influences.

 Cacophony and solo career

 Becker started out playing alongside Marty Friedman in the Mike Varney-produced duo, Cacophony.
-Together, they put out an album, and toured Japan and the U.S. While they never went mainstream in the U.S., they proved popular enough in Europe to sell out almost every performance.
-In 1990, Friedman left to join Megadeth and Becker began to pursue a solo career, having released his first solo album titled Perpetual Burn in 1988.
-He has since released the albums Perspective and Collection, as well as two albums of demos, entitled The Raspberry Jams and The Blackberry Jams.
+Together, they put out two albums, Speed Metal Symphony and Go Off! and toured Japan and the U.S. While they never went mainstream in the U.S., they proved popular enough in Europe to sell out almost every performance.
+In 1989 Becker joined David Lee Roth's solo band, having released his first solo album titled Perpetual Burn in 1988, while Friedman joined Megadeth in 1990.
+He has since released the albums Perspective, Collection and Triumphant Hearts, as well as two albums of demos, entitled The Raspberry Jams and The Blackberry Jams.